1.0 The following words or expressions shall have the meanings stated:

 5.10.3 Customers wishing material to be placed on third party websites accept the Videographer is not responsible for their policies.

-5.9.3 Filming time is subject to fair play.
+5.10.4 Filming time is subject to fair play.
 The Videographer shall fulfil his obligations agreed under an Order provided the event doesn’t over-run beyond what is reasonable as a result of an event or circumstances beyond his control.
-For weddings the cut-off time is 10.00pm.
-Additional fees will apply should the Customer request the Videographer to stay past the cut-off time, the videographer has discretion whether the request can be honoured, save as otherwise agreed in writing.
+For weddings the assumed ceremony start time is no earlier than 12:00pm and cut-off time for first dance (or equivalent) is 10.00pm.
+Additional fees will apply should the Customer request the Videographer start earlier or stay past the cut-off time, the Videographer has discretion whether the request can be honoured, save as otherwise agreed in writing.

 6.0 Two weeks before the date of the Videographer’s obligations under an Order the Videographer shall deliver an invoice for the price to the Customer and the Customer shall pay the price (or any balance of it) within 14 days of the date of the invoice.
 Any sum outstanding after the expiry of 14 days shall have the following consequences: